Installation

 Software Versions

-- We are regularly testing fylr with PostgreSQL 17 and recommend it with fylr.
+We are regularly testing fylr with PostgreSQL 18 and Opensearch 2 and recommend them with fylr.
 Customers with problems and earlier PostgreSQL versions may be asked to upgrade PostgreSQL first.

 Troubleshooting